infinum/frontend-handbook/Angular/Angular guidelines and best practices/Assets & caching.md

 ## Static assets

-The tricky part with serving Angular applications is caching the static assets files.
+The tricky part with serving Angular applications is caching the static asset files.
 Some frameworks, depending on the Webpack configuration and the way that assets are used, fingerprint all images and other static assets.
 In Angular, static assets, like images and custom fonts, are placed in the `src/assets/` directory.
 This directory gets copied without any modifications to the final application build directory - `dist/[project-name]/assets/`.

 Files from the `assets/` directory do not get fingerprinted.
 Because of this, it is important to set up the correct caching mechanism for serving these files or else the client might be using stale files.
 There are two solutions: